Multiple Access Channel Simulation: Inner and Outer Bounds on the Rate Region

-\end{theorem} A detailed proof is given in Section~\ref{Finalproofsconv}.
-When the random variables $X_1$ and $X_2$ are conditionally independent given $Z$, we obtain a potentially stronger outer bound. \begin{theorem}[Outer Bound - Conditionally Independent Sources Given the Side Information] Consider a p.m.f. $q_{X_1X_2ZY}$ such that the random variables $X_1$ and $X_2$ are conditionally independent given $Z$.
-Then any rate tuple $(R_1,R_2,R_{00},R_{01},R_{02})$ in $\mathcal{R}_{\textup{MAC-coord}}^{\textup{enc-SR}}$ satisfies
+When the random variables $X_1$ and $X_2$ are conditionally independent given $Z$, {\blue and the shared randomness rates $(R_{00},R_{01},R_{02})$ are unlimited,} we obtain a potentially stronger outer bound {\blue which is also continuous at $\epsilon=0$}. \begin{theorem}[Outer Bound - Conditionally Independent Sources Given the Side Information] Consider a p.m.f. $q_{X_1X_2ZY}$ such that the random variables $X_1$ and $X_2$ are conditionally independent given $Z$, i.e., $I(X_1;X_2|Z)=0$.
+Then any rate tuple in {\blue$\mathcal{R}_{\textup{MAC-coord, UL-$(S_0,S_1,S_2)$}}$} satisfies

 for some p.m.f.